tomas-862/misc/CCNP_SP_SPCORE/Nested_obj/AA_Nested_obj.md

-## Nested Object ##
+## Nested Objects

-Nested (įdėtas) objects when you combine multiple dictionaries and or List into single variable
+Nested objects are created when you combine multiple dictionaries and/or lists into a single variable.

-As example lets create a list which contains multiple dictionararies inside
+For example, let's create a list that contains multiple dictionaries:

 ```python
 devices = [